 We encourage you to call, write, or visit our office to address any questions or concerns you may have regarding your financial aid.
 We will do our best to ensure that your questions are answered and that you have a clear understanding of how the financial aid process works.
-The address and telephone numbers are listed below.
+The address and telephone numbers are listed to the right.

-Mailing:
+Mailing Address:

-Quinnipiac University School of Law Office of Financial Aid LW-FIN 275 Mount Carmel Avenue Hamden, Connecticut 06518-1908
+Quinnipiac University School of Law Office of Financial Aid LW-FIN

-Physical:
+275 Mount Carmel Avenue Hamden, Connecticut 06518-1908

+Physical Address: